Folium Systems

 A permissions model that names what AI can draft, retrieve, recommend, route, or execute, plus which actions require human approval.

-Tool permission table, escalation rules, blocked-action list, and owner signoff gates.
+Tool permission table, escalation rules, blocked-action list, and owner signoff points.

 Review question